johnnyji/blog/content/blog/deblurring-your-language/index.md

 2. Emanating resolve, but without next steps (I got it, it’s all good)
 3. Using words that convey different meanings to different people (finished, fixed, done)

-Here are some examples of phrases that we’ve used commonly at Distru that are blurry.
+Here are some examples of phrases that we've used commonly at Distru that are blurry.
 To help illustrate, I have underlined the parts of the language to focus on:

 **Providing Estimates: “The unit types feature is pretty much ready.”**

 *  **unit types feature** could be big in scope, and might be interpreted differently by different people.
 *  **pretty much** is relative to the person giving the estimate.
 This phrase could mean 1 hour or 1 week of work.
 *  **ready** is contextual to how someone perceives ready.
 For example, is this work _ready_ to be reviewed by other engineers, _ready_ to be QA’d, or _ready_ to be used by customers?

 **Giving Feedback: “You did a great job closing Client X!”**
 *   **great job** does not specify what the person did great, thus making it harder for them to repeat that behavior in the future.